carlmontanari/scrapli/README.md

 ## SSH Config Support

 scrapli supports using OpenSSH configuration files in a few ways.
-For "system" SSH driver, passing a path to a config file will simply make scrapli "point" to that file, and therefore use that configuration files attributes (because it is just exec'ing system SSH!).
-Soon SSH support that exists in ssh2net will be ported over to scrapli for ssh2-python and paramiko transport drivers.
+For "system" SSH transport, passing a path to a config file will simply make scrapli "point" to that file, and therefore use that configuration files attributes (because it is just exec'ing system SSH!).
+See the [Transport Notes](#transport-notes) section for details about what Transport supports what configuration options.

 *NOTE* -- when using the system (default) SSH transport driver scrapli does NOT disable strict host checking by default .
 Obviously this is the "smart" behavior, but it can be overridden on a per host basis in your SSH config file, or by